zer0fire/hexo-backup/source/_posts/React-Doc-1.md

 ## Ref hooks

 Ref hooks let a component hold some information that isn't used for rendering, like a DOM node or a timeout ID.
-Unlike with state, updating a ref does not re-render your component, Refs are an "escape hatch"[逃生口] from the React paradigm[范式]
+Unlike with state, updating a ref does not re-render your component, Refs are an "escape hatch"[逃生口] from the `React` paradigm[范式]
 .
-They are useful when you need to work with non-React systems, such as the built-int browser APIs, like Canvas APIs, Web socket APIs
+They are useful when you need to work with non-`React` systems, such as the built-int browser APIs, like Canvas APIs, Web socket APIs

 `useRef` declares a ref.
 You can hold any value in it, but most often it's used to hold a DOM node.